gabors-data-analysis/da-coding-rstats/lecture19-advaced-rmarkdown/README.md

 # Lecture 19: Advanced RMarkdown

+## Motivation

+There is a substantial difference in the average earnings of women and men in all countries.
+You want to understand, analyze and present more about the potential origins of that difference, focusing on employees with a graduate degree in your country.
+You have data on a large sample of employees with a graduate degree, with their earnings and some of their characteristics, such as age and the kind of graduate degree they have.
+Women and men differ in those characteristics, which may affect their earnings.
+How should you use this data to uncover gender differences that are not due to differences in those other characteristics?
+And can you use regression analysis to uncover patterns of associations between earnings and those other characteristics that may help understand the origins of gender differences in earnings?
+How should you present your results in a conscious, way that is easy to update as well?
+How to format your report in a compact and easy-to-read way?

+## This lecture

 This lecture shows the tricks and tips on how to write and format a complete report for data analysis, using the [cps-earnings](https://gabors-data-analysis.com/datasets/#cps-earnings) dataset in RMarkdown.
 Using RMarkdown in our experience is one of the most challenging and time-consuming parts of the work when creating a complete data analysis.
 This lecture uses a script file to prepare the analysis on the topic (see [`advanced_rmarkdown_prep.R`](https://github.com/gabors-data-analysis/da-coding-rstats/blob/main/lecture19-advaced-rmarkdown/raw_codes/advanced_rmarkdown_prep.R) ) and when the main results and messages are crystallized, we propose to create an `.Rmd` file to present and communicate the results.
 During this lecture, students will learn, what is the general structure of a data analysis report, and how to format figures and tables to efficiently communicate the results.